survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

-The configuration we added means that files ending with `css` should invoke given loaders. `test` matches against a regular expression.
+The configuration we added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript style regular expression.
 The loaders are evaluated from right to left.
-In this case, *css-loader* gets evaluated first and to *style-loader* after that. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* deals with `require` statements in our JavaScript.
-Similar approach works with CSS preprocessors.
+In this case, *css-loader* gets evaluated first, then *style-loader*. *css-loader* will resolve `@import` and `url` statements in our CSS files. *style-loader* deals with `require` statements in our JavaScript.
+A similar approach works with CSS preprocessors, like Sass and Less, and their loaders.

+T> Loaders are transformations that are applied to source files, and return the new source.
+Loaders can be chained together, like using a pipe in Unix.
+See Webpack's [What are loaders?](http://webpack.github.io/docs/using-loaders.html) and [list of loaders](http://webpack.github.io/docs/list-of-loaders.html).

 W> If `include` isn't set, Webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.